anymaker/tncomputer/README.md

     }

     public Map<String, Object> loadObj() {
-      //todo: Your implementation to load an object from a database or other source Map<String, Object> data = new LinkedHashMap<String, Object>();
+      //todo: Your implementation to load an object from a source Map<String, Object> data = new LinkedHashMap<String, Object>();
       data.put("field01", "AAA");
       return data;